 - Professional tour guide

-- First aid kit, Oxygen tank, satellite phones
+- First aid kit, oxygen tank, and satellite phones

 Not Included